The Operative

 - You have advantage on the attack roll.

 The attack must use a physical or a ranged weapon.
-The amount of additional damage increases as you gain levels in this class, as shown in the Sneak Attack column of the operative table.
+The amount of additional damage increases as you gain levels in this class, as shown in the Sneak Attack column of the Operative table.

 Additionally, you learn to take advantage of the precision of your strikes to apply additional effects.
 When you deal Sneak Attack damage, you may choose to forgo two of your Sneak Attack dice to perform a precision strike.
 You start with one such effect—Cunning Appraisal—and can learn additional effects from your exploits.